dgraph-io/dgraph/wiki/content/mutations/index.md

 ### Bulk Delete Example

-Let's we want to delete all the users of `company1` from the database.
+Let's say we want to delete all the users of `company1` from the database.
 This can be achieved in just one query using the Upsert Block -

 ```sh